toma-popescu-endava/Angular-code-challenge-EN/README.md

 ![Screenshot](screenshot.png)

 ### Requirements:
-Build the example form (see src/app/app.component.html for the current html) further.
+Finish the example form (see src/app/app.component.html for the existing html).
 We expect your application to contain at least (part of) the following requirements:

 Functionalities:
 - The user must be able to choose the type of vehicle